 Description: The map below shows how Net ODA received per capita (current US$) varies by country in Africa.
 The shade of the country corresponds to the magnitude of the indicator.
 The darker the shade, the higher the value.
 The country with the highest value in the region is Cabo Verde, with a value of 228.84.
 The country with the lowest value in the region is Egypt, with a value of -1.18.

-Ibid( 66)

 Ibid(66)

 Ibid(66)